techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/my_daily_logs.md

 ### Daily Report
 - Traffic between ALB and backend EC2 Instance is encrypted via HTTPS using self-signed certificate.
 - Traffic between ALB and internet clients can also be encrypted via HTTPS using self-signed certificate.
+- Traffic from client to ALB via HTTP is automatically redirected to HTTPS.

 ### Obstacles
 - Traffic between ALB and backend EC2 Instance encrypted via HTTPS using self-signed certificate.
 - Traffic between ALB and internet clients also encrypted via HTTPS using self-signed certificate.
+- Traffic from client to ALB via HTTP automatically redirected to HTTPS.

 ### Solutions
 - #### Traffic between ALB and backend EC2 Instance encrypted via HTTPS using self-signed certificate.